Chantel Jeffries

 Chantel Taleen Jeffries (born September 30, 1992), is an American DJ, model, and YouTube personality.
-She released her debut single, "Wait", on May 2, 2018, under Universal Music Group's record label 10:22pm.
+She released her 2018 single, "Wait" (featuring Vory and Offset), through Universal Music Group's record label 10:22pm.
 The song peaked at No. 10 on the Billboard Hot Dance/Electronic Songs chart.
-She is most known for being associated with Justin Bieber.
+She is best known for her association with Canadian singer Justin Bieber.

 Early life and education

 Jeffries was born Chantel Taleen Jeffries on September 30, 1992, in Coronado, California.
 Her parents are Colonel Edward Jeffries and Kathleen Jeffries.
-She is of African-American, French, Cherokee, Irish and Italian descent.
+She is of mixed African-American, French, Cherokee, Irish and Italian descent.